RsyncProject/rsync/rsync.1.md

     >     rsync -aiv --zc=zstd --zl=22 host:src/ dest/

     For zlib & zlibx compression the valid values are from 1 to 9 with 6 being the default.
-Specifying 0 turns compression off, and specifying -1 chooses the default of 6.
+Specifying `--zl=0` turns compression off, and specifying `--zl=-1` chooses the default level of 6.

     For zstd compression the valid values are from -131072 to 22 with 3 being the default.
 Specifying 0 chooses the default of 3.